David Bowie 1978 Isolar 2 Era – The Chronology

 🏛️ Dallas Convention Centre

-🗒️ Note: A massive day for documentation.
-Six songs are filmed for the ‘Bowie on Stage’ TV special, and the show is recorded for ‘King Biscuit Flower Hour’.
-Due to camera glitches, ‘What In The World’ is performed twice.
-A full-length multi-track audio was also recorded for internal review.
+🗒️ Notes: A pivotal day for tour documentation as six tracks are professionally filmed for the ‘Bowie on Stage’ television special.
+Simultaneously, the entire performance is captured for the ‘King Biscuit Flower Hour’ radio broadcast.
+Due to technical camera glitches, ‘What In The World’ is performed twice to ensure a perfect take, while a full multi-track audio recording is also secured for internal production review.

 🎤 Artist: David Bowie